 World Premiere: September 20-24, 2017 at the Curated FringeArts Festival.

-Close Music for Bodies; an immersive, participatory voice work, will premiere September, 20-24th 2017 as part of the Curated FringeArts Festival.
-Using his embodied voice practice Personal Resonance as a generative process with an ensemble of 9 performers, Michael Kiley will collaboratively create a piece of acoustic sound and movement for an audience occupying the performance space.
-The piece will culminate in audiences learning aspects of Personal Resonance so that they may join the work, resulting in a public act of group voice.
+Close Music for Bodies; an immersive, participatory voice work, premiered September, 20-24th 2017 as part of the Curated FringeArts Festival.
+Using his embodied voice practice Personal Resonance as a generative process with an ensemble of 9 performers, Michael Kiley collaboratively created a piece of acoustic sound and movement for an audience occupying the performance space.
+The piece will culminates in audiences learning aspects of Personal Resonance so that they may join the work, resulting in a public act of group voice.

 Close Music for Bodies

-Performed by: Eppchez!, Martha Stuckey, Scott McPheeters, Brandon Washington, Becca Blackwell, Cynthia Hopkins, Michele Tantoco, Arielle Pina, Sheila Zagar and Michael Kiley.
+Performed by: Eppchez!, Martha Stuckey, Scott McPheeters, Brandon Washington, Cynthia Hopkins, Michele Tantoco, Arielle Pina, Sheila Zagar and Michael Kiley.

 Lighting Design: Yi Zhao